pyrsmk/Chernozem/README.markdown

     // Will throw an exception since $__foobar is out of the scope echo $container['foobar'];

+With the properties mode, you can't unset values, can't use `count()`, `foreach()`.
+With `Chernozem#toArray()`, no property will be returned, this is just compatible with the container behavior.

 Last remarks
 ============

 You can't chain arrays to modify or retrieve a value with Chernozem class, this is due to a PHP limitation with `ArrayAccess`.
-So, you''ll must do:
+So, you'll must do:

     $foo=$c['foo'];
     $foo['bar']=42;
     $c['foo']=$foo;

+For performance purpose, from a Chernoze child, please use `$this->__values['foo']` to access to the container rather than `$this['foo']`.

 License
 =======